A Teaching Career in Japan

 Where does this leave the aspiring EFL instructor, the newly-minted master’s degree holder, the new arrival hoping to get a foot in the door?
 A scroll through recent postings at The Japan Association for Language Teaching (JALT) job site and the biweekly job newsletter called ohayosensei indicate that the situation is not completely hopeless.
-Turnover among lecturers is high enough to justify publicly advertising positions: as of September 2006 there were postings for more than 15 full-time and more than 11 instructor positions in Tokyo and the rest of Japan.
+Turnover among lecturers is high enough to justify publicly advertising positions.
 In fact, many university instructors make a good living by working part-time at several different universities until a full-time position comes open.

 So how do you get that first teaching experience that will open up all the other doors for you?
 One route is through agencies such as Westgate that, increasingly it seems, are taking active roles in the job marketplace in Japan.
 This is, in fact, how I gained experience working at two universities in the Tokyo area.
 I can recommend this route, but with some reservations.

 Here’s a brief rundown of what Westgate offers…and takes in return.